Searching Cellphones

 Well, Diaz is history.
 Erase it from your mind.
 The United States Supreme Court intervened and, resolving conflicting opinions on this issue from throughout the country, ruled to the contrary in two combined cases under the single title of Riley v.
 California (June 25, 2014) 2014 U.S. LEXIS 4497.

 California’s contribution stemmed from an incident occurring in San Diego itself.
 David Riley was arrested when two concealed firearms were recovered from his car during an inventory search.
-When Riley was searched incident to arrest, a “smart phone” was seized from his person.
-This ....
+When Riley was searched incident to arrest, a “smart .... © 2026 Legal Updates, LLC.